HanumathRao/debug_and_dev_utilities/README.md

 **tcp_client_server ( Python / Bash / Powershell ) :** Linux Bash scripts tested on Debian and Linux TCP server requires netcat utility.
 Windows Powershell scripts uses .Net Framework.
 Python server uses SocketServer.

-**multiprocess ( Python / Bash / Powershell ) :** It has multiprocessing templates.
-Python have 2 implementations with subprocesses and threads.

 **source_code_formatter ( Bash ):** Linux Bash script that acts on cpp,h,hpp files by default , it converts Windows EOLs to Unix, converts tabs to 4 spaces and removes trailing whitespace

 **simple_benchmarker ( Bash ):** benchmark.sh executes target programs and calculates statistics.
 You can run benchmark.sh on Windows by using GitBash.
 GitBash is a Mingw based Bash console for Windows : https://git-for-windows.github.io/